 - Celebration Dinner

 The Camino de la Reconquista is walked during a 12 day period.
 We have divided the journey into days of similar length, and deliberately tried to leave the last day a bit shorter than the others so that we arrive in Santiago de Compostela with enough time and energy to get to stroll around town before our celebration dinner.
 Below is the city to city itinerary, but please note that specific hotels vary between dates and are therefore not published here.
 They are provided at the time of booking, along with a more detailed schedule that you can share with your friends and families.

 DAY 1 – San Sebastián

 We’ll be meeting in the lobby of our hotel in San Sebastian at 3pm.
 San Sebastian is considered the most beautiful city of Spain and we’ll have the chance of getting to know it better by the hands of a local guide.
 Later, we’ll have the chance of taste the best of the Basque cuisine…

 Accommodations in San Sebastian

 Leaving from the unforgettable Playa de la Concha we head to Monte Igueldo where we’ll be rewarded with amazing views over San Sebastian and its bay.
 With the sea on our right and the mountains on our left, we cross beautiful rural paths where sheep, goats, horses and cows lazily graze.
-After reaching Aizperro, we head to Bilbao, home of the unmissable Guggenheim Bilbao Museum for a very special guided visit.
+After reaching the pitoresque village of Orio, we head to Bilbao, capital of the Basque Country and home of the unmissable Guggenheim Bilbao Museum.

 Accommodations in Bilbao